-A practice used in the processing of packaged meats and fish in order to maintain the red, “fresh”-looking color and to extend shelf life.
+Using carbon monoxide in the processing of packaged meats and fish is in order to maintain the red, “fresh”-looking color and to extend shelf life.
 Although there is no data showing the ingestion of carbon monoxide is inherently dangerous, there are concerns that its use in packaging could pose potential dangers for the health and well-being of consumers.

 (KAR-de-o-mi-OP-ah-thee) refers to diseases of the heart muscle.
 These diseases have many causes, signs and symptoms, where a heart muscle becomes enlarged, thick, or rigid.
 In rare cases, the muscle tissue in the heart is replaced with scar tissue.

 A symptomless individual who is host to a pathogenic microorganism and who has the potential to pass the pathogen to others.